What is Lactic Acid?

 Which foods contain lactic acid?

-Lactic acid is mainly present in sour dairy products, such as yogurt, koumiss, kefir, laban, and some cottage cheese.
+Lactic acid is mainly present in sour dairy products, such as yoghurt, koumiss, kefir, laban, and some cottage cheese.
 The casein is coagulated (curdled) by lactic acid in fermented milk.
 Lactic acid also has the sour taste of sourdough bread.

 Learn more about the structure and properties of C3H6O3 from the expert faculties at BYJU’S.